 Are you someone who is living off of coffee to get through the day?
 It might be time to switch some of those coffees out for water.
-When we are dehydrated (even if slightly so) we may feel a little sluggish, fatigued, have trouble concentrating, possibly develop headaches.
+When we are dehydrated (even if slightly so) we may feel a little sluggish, fatigued, have trouble concentrating, and possibly develop headaches.
 As well, we may mistake feeling thirsty for feeling hungry.
 Try going for a tall glass of water instead of a snack.
-You may discover you were actually thirsty all along.
+You may discover you were thirsty all along.

-6. Posture Break
+6. Sitting Posture Break

 This is so easy to incorporate AND there is a great free app from the Canadian Chiropractic Association which will make it even easier.
 Check out “Straighten Up Canada” for quick and easy exercises you can do through the workday to give your body a break from the repetitive strain of computer work.

 7. Talk To Your Chiropractor, physiotherapist, or Massage Therapist